HanCreate/SurvivalProject-Server/README.md

 # 13/05/2017
 * Crystal capture mode is now working.
 * King slayer mode is now working.
+* Fixed a bug where scoring a hockey goal would give a point to the opposite team.

 # 12/05/2017
 * Players now spawn only when everyone is ready in mission mode.